Strictly Come Dancing 2020 line up | Meet JJ Chalmers - TheNewsTrace

-Strictly fever is in full swing and this yr’s Strictly Come Dancing line-up is able to hit the dance flooring.

-Taking over the Glitterball this yr is JJ Chalmers – a tv presenter and former Royal Marine and Invictus Video games medallist.
+Because the all-new Strictly Come Dancing line-up took to the dance flooring for his or her first routines in week one, JJ Chalmers caught followers’ consideration with the poignant story behind his Waltz.

+Revealing how, in a bid to impress his now-wife, he had began studying the dance from a fellow Marine while serving in Afghanistan, JJ touched viewers once they heard how, shortly afterwards, he was injured in an explosion.

-Strictly have launched the songs and dances for week one, and Chalmers shall be doing the waltz to What A Great World by Louis Armstrong, together with his skilled dance companion Amy Dowden.
+JJ danced the Waltz to What A Fantastic World by Louis Armstrong, together with his skilled dance associate Amy Dowden.

-Fortunately he already is aware of learn how to waltz as he realized the dance when he was in Afghanistan.
-Discuss preparation!

-The Strictly Come Dancing star will compete alongside former boxing champ Nicola Adams, comic Invoice Bailey, The Needed’s Max George, Good Morning Britain’s Ranvir Singh and others.
+The Strictly Come Dancing star is competing alongside former boxing champ Nicola Adams, comic Invoice Bailey, The Wished’s Max George, Good Morning Britain’s Ranvir Singh and others.

 Who’s JJ Chalmers?